abagames/sf-flying-curve/README.md

 sf-flying-curve
 ======================
-Flying curve of shmup small enemies generator.
+Generate flying curves of small enemies in a shoot'em up.

 Play [the demo](https://abagames.github.io/sf-flying-curve/).